Public Notices

 REPOSITIONING

-Pike County Housing Authority seeks to minimize the disruption to its clients currently living in the Perry and Baylis areas.
-The first choice is to transfer the residents from these areas into other housing authority owned properties.
-The second choice is to sell the properties to another affordable housing provider.
-The third choice is for these residents to receive a tenant protection voucher which will allow them to rent from a private landlord and the voucher will subsidize a portion of the rent.
+Pike County Housing Authority seeks to minimize the disruption to its clients.
+The first choice is to transfer the affected residents from these areas into other housing authority owned properties.
+Where applicable, the second choice is to sell the properties to another affordable housing provider.
+Where applicable, the third choice is for these residents to receive a tenant protection voucher which will allow them to rent from a private landlord and the voucher will subsidize a portion of the rent.

 Please see the letter sent to both communities;